Haysto Logo

 There isn’t a specific score needed to get a mortgage, because there isn’t a universally recognised credit score.
 When you apply for a mortgage, lenders look at a number of factors to assess your risk and work out if you'll be able to make the repayments without struggling.

 Checking how you score across the main UK credit agencies before applying for a mortgage will give you an idea of how risky you might look to lenders.
-You can do this for free with a trial of checkmyfile.

 How to improve your chances of getting a joint mortgage accepted